alexanderluna/alexanderluna.github.io/_posts/books/2020-05-10-pixel-art-for-game-developers.md

 walk, run, idle, attach, death, jump and tacking damage.
 Generally each animation is about 8-16 frames depending on how smooth it should look but there are animations with fewer frames when there is only the need for some feedback.

+## The power of Tiles

+Now we will cover a huge part of pixel art which is tiles.
+A tile is a resuable and combinable piece of art which we can use to compose our world. **Tiles** usually are between 8x8 and 32x32 big - each dimension doubles in size.
+Given that we work with a constriant size, it is useful to keep a grid layout when working our art.

+Tiles are small pieces of art which can be combined which in turn means they should be made to able to connect nicely both horizontally and vertically.
+Sometimes we combine them in a **grid** to create a wall for instance.
+For these type of scenarios it is useful keep tiles homogenous to avoid tiles from sticking out.
+They key of tiles is recycling.
+Thats why creating a tile that can be combined and reused over and over without creating a boring scene it vital and helps reduce drawing time.

+When it comes to matching tiles and creating transitions, **dithering** is a great technique.
+We add pixels between transisting tiles to create a sense of fade.
+This can be done organically (by hand) or with a pattern (a brush tool).
+Organic dithering can be very charming and less "computerized" when done properly.

+Once we are ready to make our tiles, it very important to compose the tiles to make sure that are not creating tiles with obvious patterns and that they fit well with each other.
+Generally a good 3 step process it to create a single tile, compose to test the tiling, shadows and highlights and finally add some texture to give the tiles depth.